-COVID Update: California Rafting in 2021Posted March 19th, 2021 by Gregg Armstrong, Co-Founder
+COVID Update: California Rafting in 2021Posted March 19, 2021 by Gregg Armstrong, Co-Founder

-(Last updated May 21)
+(Last updated June 16)

 To the All-Outdoors extended rafting family:

-1. Private Rafts
+Private Rafts Option

 *Each private raft may require a minimum number of paid spaces.
 Contact us for more details.

 Guest Involvement in COVID Protocols

-Keeping COVID down is a team effort.
 Here’s what we ask of our guests to help us limit the risk of spreading the virus:

 - We can’t take symptomatic people.
 So if you start experiencing symptoms in the days leading up to your trip, you need to give us a call and we’ll help you reschedule.

 - Bring a water bottle.
 It’s important to stay hydrated on a rafting trip.
 There will be opportunities to refill your bottle at the meet place and during the trip.
-If you forget to bring a water bottle, we have those for purchase as well.

 - If you come down with symptoms or test positive anytime in the 10 days following your trip, you must let us know.
 It’s important for us to share that information with local government agencies and other guests who were on the trip.